csy99/Notes/docs/DL/03hands_on/14cnn.md

 It confirmed the general trend: models are getting deeper and deeper, with fewer and fewer params.
 The key is to use skip connections.

 When training a neural network, the goal is target function h(x).
-If you add the input x to the output of the network, then the network will be forced to model f(x) =h(x) - x rather than h(x).
+If you add the input x to the output of the network, then the network will be forced to model f(x) = h(x) - x rather than h(x).
 This is called residual learning.
 If the target function is fairly close to the identity function (which is often the case), this will speed up training considerably.

 <img src="./pics/1405.PNG" height="200" width="400">

 Moreover, if we add many skip connections, the network can start making progress even if several layers have not started learning yet.
 The deep residual network can be seen as a stack of residual units(RUs), where each RU is a small NN with a skip connection.

 Each RU is composed of two conv layers (no pooling), with Batch Normalization and ReLU activation, using 3\*3 and preserving spatial dimensions.